Cristian-UTD/Intership-Summer-2022/README.md

 # Intership Summer 2022

-During the intership at Baum Engineering, I was taught how to make scripts in Bash Shell and made 2 applications in Python.
+During the intership, I was taught how to make scripts in Bash Shell and made 2 applications in Python.
 At intership I receive the following task:

 For Bash Shell: